 Just because it’s handmade, doesn’t mean it’s ethical.

 In the past few years, the handmade domain of India has grown drastically.
 Even, the reports clearly depict that demand of Indian handicraft items in the foreign trade is increasing.
-Day by day, the skilful artisans of our nation are coming up with new creative and unique designs for handicrafts.
+Day by day, the skillful artisans of our nation are coming up with new creative and unique designs for handicrafts.

 Indian Handmade goods not only enhance the beauty of one’s decor but also gives a glimpse of Indian tradition & culture.
 As we live in a country, where if one business is profiteering then people start spreading the myths about the business.
 And, the same impact is shown on the leading business of India, i.e. handmade items from their supply chain to the technology artisans use to craft marvellous handicrafts.